7 Best Hootsuite Alternatives — Tested & Compared (2026)

 What is the best free alternative to Hootsuite?

-Buffer offers the most capable free plan with support for 3 social channels and basic scheduling.
+Planable offers a free trial that covers up to 50 posts across multiple channels — useful for small teams testing approval workflows before committing.
 If you need more accounts or AI features, PostEverywhere's 7-day free trial lets you test all features — including AI content generation and cross-posting — before committing.

 Is Hootsuite worth the price in 2026?

-For most small-to-medium businesses, no. At $99/month for a single user with 10 accounts, Hootsuite costs 3–5x more than alternatives offering comparable or better features.
-The gap has widened as newer tools have added AI capabilities that Hootsuite charges extra for.
+For most small-to-medium businesses, no. At $99/user/month annual ($149/user/month if you pay monthly) for a single user with 10 accounts, Hootsuite costs 3–7x more than alternatives offering comparable or better features.
+The Advanced plan at $249/user/month annual ($399 monthly) is even harder to justify outside of teams that genuinely need built-in social listening and competitor benchmarking.
+The gap has widened as newer tools have added AI capabilities that Hootsuite either charges extra for or locks behind higher tiers.

 Can I migrate my scheduled posts from Hootsuite?

 Yes.
 Export your scheduled content as a CSV from Hootsuite, then import it into your new tool.
 Most alternatives on this list support CSV imports.
-Some, like PostEverywhere and Buffer, also offer guided migration assistance.
+PostEverywhere's bulk scheduling tool lets you import a CSV and schedule everything in one go.

 Which Hootsuite alternative is best for agencies?

-Sendible and SocialPilot are both strong choices for agencies.
-Sendible excels at white-label client dashboards, while SocialPilot offers bulk scheduling for up to 500 posts via CSV at a lower price point.
-PostEverywhere's multi-account management also works well for agencies managing multiple brands.
+Planable, Sendible, and SocialPilot are all strong choices for agencies.
+Planable excels at approval workflows and client review processes, Sendible at white-label client dashboards, and SocialPilot at bulk scheduling for up to 500 posts via CSV at a lower price point.
+PostEverywhere's multi-account management also works well for agencies managing multiple brands — see our full guide to the best social media tools for agencies for a deeper comparison.

 Do any Hootsuite alternatives support all social platforms?

-PostEverywhere, Buffer, and SocialBee support Instagram, Facebook, LinkedIn, X, TikTok, and YouTube.
+PostEverywhere, Planable, and SocialBee support Instagram, Facebook, LinkedIn, X, TikTok, and YouTube.
 Later notably dropped X/Twitter support.
 Agorapulse and Sendible cover most major platforms but check their current platform lists for any gaps on newer networks.
+If you specifically want to post to Instagram and Facebook at the same time without the old auto-share quirks, every tool here except Later handles the workflow cleanly.

 What's the cheapest Hootsuite alternative with AI features?

 PostEverywhere starts at $19/month and includes AI content generation, AI image generation, and smart scheduling on every plan.
-SocialBee includes an AI Copilot starting at $29/month.
+SocialBee includes unlimited AI Copilot generations starting at $29/month as of May 2026.
+Planable's social inbox now ships with AI-powered reply suggestions on paid plans.
 Most other tools either charge extra for AI or don't offer it at all.

 Can I use Hootsuite alternatives for team collaboration?